software-students-fall2024/1-specification-garage/README.md

 - Users need a straightforward starting point based on their current fitness level and goals, without being overwhelmed by a variety of options.
 - Users prefer a clean interface that makes it easy to understand what to do next, rather than a complicated UI design.
 - Users need personalized fitness plans that consider individual fitness levels, body, and personal goals.
+- Users want access to video demonstrations of exercises to ensure they are performing movements correctly and safely.
   **Problems/Frustrations:**
 - The abundance of content on app pages can make fitness seem complex and daunting, potentially discouraging users from getting started.
 - Existing apps provide formulaic fitness plans that do not account for individual differences.
 The formulaic fitness plan can lead to ineffective workouts or even injury.